What are Markup Tools?

 Which markup tool is best for agencies?

-AnnotateWeb and Diigo serve basic needs well; for teams, paid upgrades are recommended for full features.
+AnnotateWeb and Diigo serve basic needs well.
+Paid upgrades are recommended for web agencies that will require full features.

 Most top tools offer direct integration with Jira, Trello, Asana, ClickUp, and Slack for seamless workflow.